bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 ### Functional Composition

-In projects with “slightly more functional” code we also can find “dependency injection” made by partial application of functions.
+In projects with “slightly more functional” code, we also can find “dependency injection” made by partial application of functions.
 The benefit of this “injection” is that it makes _implicit_ dependencies _explicit_.

 For example, take a look at the `listingQuery` function.
 It outputs a list of Markdown files from a specified folder: